 For more information in regards to NIPPO here are some links (also listed on my Additional Info & Links page.)

-Kishu in the ring – I took these photos when I attended the Grand National in 2015 & 2016, the Kishu are mostly white but in 2016 I saw a red one competing!
+Kishu in the ring – I took these photos when I attended the Grand National in 2015, 2016, AND 2019.
+Kishu are mostly white but I’ve seen a red (2016) and two sesame (2019) competing at the Grand National.

 Kai Ken – there’s not many competing but it was really cool seeing them in person, Chiba (2016)